Applying to be a School Chaplain

 SU Chaplains are employed to work in State primary and secondary schools in and some Private schools.

 11. Once I have completed my Chaplaincy application what is the process?

 The recruitment process will be as follows:

 Please Note: Chaplaincy positions in rural and remote schools can commence at any time.
-Where applicants do not meet DET’s minimum qualification standard, the offer of employment and start date are dependent upon receiving a approved waiver for minimum qualifications from DET.
+Where applicants do not meet DoE’s minimum qualification standard, the offer of employment and start date are dependent upon receiving a approved waiver for minimum qualifications from DoE.

 12. I still have unanswered questions, who can I talk to?

-If you still have questions regarding Chaplaincy with SU QLD or School Chaplaincy ACT, or your Chaplaincy application please contact email@example.com.
+If you still have questions regarding SU Chaplaincy, or your Chaplaincy application please contact firstname.lastname@example.org.